St. Mary’s Clinical Research Site

-St. Mary’s CRS is located on the grounds of the Chitungwiza Primary Care Clinic, in Chitungwiza, a satellite city approximately 30km south of the UZ-CTRC’s administrative offices in Harare, and is the second largest city in Zimbabwe.
-The CRS is easily accessible by foot for those living in the immediate area and by public transport to those further afield.
-The primary care clinic serves as the first medical point of entry for adults and children residing in these suburbs, for treatment of acute and chronic illnesses, maternity care, family planning, and well-baby services.
-The clinic refers in-and out-patient cases for specialty care in emergency medicine, obstetrics and gynecology, internal medicine, surgery, and pediatrics to the Chitungwiza Central Hospital, located 6km away.
+St. Mary’s CRS is located on the grounds of the Chitungwiza Primary Care Clinic, in Chitungwiza, a satellite city approximately 30km south of the UZ-CTRC’s administrative offices in Harare.
+The CRS is easily accessible by foot for those living in the immediate area and by public transport to those further afield., with a combined average of 10,000 patients being treated annually for acute and chronic illnesses, maternity care, family planning, and well-baby services The clinic refers in-and out-patient cases for specialty care in emergency medicine, obstetrics and gynecology, internal medicine, surgery, and pediatrics to the Chitungwiza Central Hospital, located 6km away.

 St. Mary’s CRS involvement with NIH-funded research began in 1998, with the recruitment of a cohort of HIV-infected pregnant women to participate in a pilot PMTCT trial in Zimbabwe.
 Since 2002, over 1,000 participants have been enrolled across four large clinical trials.
 The CRS has capacity to manage up to 750 participants at a time, across multiple protocols.